Windower/Lua/addons/send/readme.md

 ### Sending mob ids through send

 You can send target ids from the sender to the receiver.
-Any addon could take advantage of this, but right now it's especially adventageous to use with gearswap.
+Any addon could take advantage of this, but right now it's especially advantageous to use with gearswap.
 Gearswap will resolve the mob id to the monster if it is within range.

 ```
 /con send @others /ma "Blizzard" <tid>